christopheraue/m-ruby-concurrently/guides/Performance.md

 batch so the scheduled evaluations have [a chance to run] [Troubleshooting/A_concurrent_proc_is_scheduled_but_never_run].
 Otherwise, their evaluations were merely scheduled and not started and concluded like it is happening in the other cases.
-This makes the benchmarks better comparable.
+This makes the benchmarks comparable.

 Explanation of the results: